Tibberle2911/person-search/README.md

    - Some hydration warnings may occur due to external browser extensions like Grammarly or differences in runtime environments.
 Suppression flags have been added, but further testing is recommended.

 ---

+## Security and protected routes

+- Middleware protects `'/api/people/*'` so CRUD requires a signed‑in session.
+- MCP endpoint at `'/api/mcp'` authorizes either by session cookies or per‑user API keys.
+- I accept tokens via headers or query string:
+  - `Authorization: Bearer <token>`
+  - `x-api-key: <token>`
+  - `?api_key=<token>` (for clients that can’t set headers)

+### MCP keys (per‑user)

+- I persist keys in Postgres with a `revoked` flag (fallback to in‑memory locally).
+- Manage keys with:
+  - `GET /api/mcp/session-key` — issue/return a key; support `?rotate=1` to rotate
+  - `DELETE /api/mcp/session-key` — revoke all keys for the signed‑in user
+  - `GET /api/mcp/info` — returns metadata and a masked preview of the current key

+### MCP transport and JSON‑RPC

+- MCP runs over HTTP JSON‑RPC at `/api/mcp`.
+- I enable CORS to allow `Authorization` and `x-api-key` headers so agents can call cross‑origin.
+- I return JSON‑RPC error objects with HTTP 200 (agents can always parse a body).
+- I normalize results to `result.content` with typed parts (`text` or `json`).

 ### Updated Project Structure